jamesw-64/Ok-Boomer/README.md

 # Ok Boomer

 [Download](https://github.com/jamesw-64/Ok-Boomer/releases/download/1.0/OkBoomer.zip)
+(You'll need to extract *all* files from the ZIP to get it to work.
+IDK why, that just the way it is...)

+Compatability: Anything that runs Mono C# (so basically Windows, Mac and Linux)

 Funny little command applet that will make your computer angery when you say 'Ok Boomer' to it!